containerbuildsystem/osbs-client/docs/build_process.md

 If this is not specified, value of `pulp_registry_name` is used.

-Sync command is requested with setting `registry_api_versions` to `v2`.
+pulp sync command (the way to get image from distribution to pulp) is requested when `v2` is in `registry_api_versions`.

 ### Parallel v1 and v2 builds

 It's possible to implement your workflow so your build emits images in multiple hybrid registries: pulp v1, pulp v2, v1 upstream registry, v2 upstream registry.
 Use configuration mentioned in the two sections above.

-This is how you can configure your workflow to make your image available via v1 and v2 crane API:
+This is how you can configure your workflow to make your image available via v1 and v2 crane API (crane is pulp component which provides registry API):

 ```ini
 # upstream docker registry -- distribution, which implements v2 API